obsidian-comtr/torch/README.md

 # torch
-Open source application update tool for your work.
+Open source application enchantment tool for your work.
 (WIP)